 A student who chooses to withdraw from the CSP but remain at the University will no longer have access to services from the CSP staff, including the CSP Coordinator.
 Withdrawal from the CSP while remaining at the University may affect the students’ campus housing placement.
 Students remaining at the University will have access to counseling, tutoring, writing assistance, and Disability Services through the Cushing Center for Counseling and Academic Support.

-Withdrawal from Eastern University: Any student who wishes to withdraw from all courses must follow the Withdrawal and Refund Policy found in the Eastern University College of Arts and Sciences Catalog.
+Withdrawal from Eastern University: Any student who wishes to withdraw from all courses must follow the Withdrawal and Refund Policy found in the Eastern University Undergraduate Catalog.
 Refund policies for tuition, room, and board are listed in the catalog and are firm.

 Note that the first day of classes is counted as the first day of scheduled classes for the entire institution and not the date of an individual student’s first class.
 The first week of the semester begins with the first day of scheduled classes and ends on Friday of the same week.
 The first week of the semester may or may not include five full days of classes.
 If a student withdraws without notification, the last date of recorded class attendance or the mid-point of the semester will be used as the withdrawal date.